President's Emergency Plan for AIDS Relief: Accountability and funding

+Since the start of PEPFAR in 2003, the program has utilized multi-year appropriations.
 PEPFAR reports to Congress on an annual basis, providing programmatic and financial data as required by law.
 The Fourteenth Annual Report to Congress on the President's Emergency Plan for AIDS Relief is available on the official PEPFAR website, as are more specific reports, financial information and other information.

 Global AIDS funding is provided in the Foreign Operations and Labor, Health and Human Services appropriations bills, which, if the process goes smoothly, are agreed to by the House and Senate in advance of the federal fiscal year beginning October 1.
 The Office of the Global AIDS Coordinator (OGAC) budgets according to the allocations provided by Congress and the policy of the Administration.
 Funding figures by program are reported to Congress by the Office of the Global AIDS Coordinator.

 For FY 2013, President Obama requested $6.42 billion, including more than $4.54 billion for bilateral HIV/AIDS programs and $1.65 billion for the Global Fund.
 For FY 2014, President Obama requested $6.73 billion, including more than $4.88 billion for bilateral HIV/AIDS programs and $1.65 billion for the Global Fund.

+For FY 2024, President Biden requested at least $4.7 billion for the PEPFAR program in its annual budget request to Congress in addition to funding for the multilateral Global Fund to Fight AIDS, Tuberculosis and Malaria.

 PEPFAR was exempt from the Mexico City Policy.

 Funding data

 Annual data on the PEPFAR budget, spending by budget code, and impact estimates are available online at PEPFAR Panorama Spotlight.
 Funding amounts to specific in-country implementing mechanisms and partners are only available for the year 2013 onward.

 In 2008, funding data was obtained by the Center for Public Integrity from PEPFAR's own information system COPRS.
 The data were obtained after CPI sued the U.S. State Department to gain access to the data.
-The data were analyzed by the HIV/AIDS Monitor team at the Center for Global Development, who also share the full dataset.
+The data were analyzed by the HIV/AIDS Monitor team at the Center for Global Development, which also share the full dataset.